Arnold-Harrell House

-Arnold-Harrell House is a historic house in Murfreesboro, Tennessee, U.S..
+Arnold-Harrell House is a historic house in Murfreesboro, Tennessee, United States.

 History

 The house was built in 1861 for Edwin Arnold and his wife Harriet McLanahan.
-During the American Civil War, their daughter Mary Dean was accidentally shot in the house by the [Union Army] but recovered.
+During the American Civil War, their daughter Mary Dean was accidentally shot in the house by the Union Army but recovered.
 By 1862, the house had been ransacked.

 The house was purchased by Reuben C. Harrell in 1895.
 His grandson, Henry Harrell, sold some of the land on the property to build more houses in 1940–1955.

 Architectural significance

 The house was designed in the Italianate and architectural styles.
 It has been listed on the National Register of Historic Places since March 27, 1992.